Fake Republican Kasich Tells GOP Not to Vote Party, Vote for the Person

 Kasich claims there are extremes on both sides and the country is “center-right” or “center-left”.

-Conservatives aren’t calling for the country to be overrun by foreigners who hate the country and they aren’t looking to abolish law enforcement, despite his hinting they are equal to the hard-left.
+Conservatives aren’t calling for the country to be overrun by foreigners coming illegally who hate the country and they aren’t looking to abolish law enforcement, despite Kasich hinting they are equal to the hard-left.

 “You know, we spend so much time talking about how lost the Republicans are.
 But you think about the Democratic Party moving farther and farther to the left — our country is center-right or center-left.
 It’s not on the extremes,” Kasich said on “Face the Nation” on Sunday.
 He said the Republican Party is in a “tug of war” but ultimately “worth fighting for.”